foundry-rs/starknet-foundry/docs/src/appendix/sncast/common.md

 Starknet RPC node url address.

-Overrides url from `Scarb.toml`.
+Overrides url from `snfoundry.toml`.

 ## `--account, -a <ACCOUNT_NAME>`
 Optional.

 Account name used to interact with the network, aliased in open zeppelin accounts file.

-Overrides account from `Scarb.toml`.
+Overrides account from `snfoundry.toml`.

 If used with `--keystore`, should be a path to [starkli account JSON file](https://book.starkli.rs/accounts#accounts).